 Now that we've explored the foundational pillars that shape exceptional video game level design, let's move on to other crucial aspects that can make or break your game's success.
 From understanding your audience to mastering the art of pacing, there's much more to delve into.

 The level design should not only match the game's genre but also its overarching narrative.
 This creates a seamless experience that immerses the player into the game world.
-For instance, in a horror game like Resident Evil, the levels are designed to be dark and eerie, enhancing the suspense and tension.
+For instance, in a horror game levels like Resident Evil, the levels are designed to be dark and eerie, enhancing the suspense and tension.
 This alignment between level design, genre, and story is crucial for player immersion.

 Know Your Players: Designing Game Levels for Your Audience